curl/curl/docs/MANUAL.md

 offer `ldap://` support.
 On Windows, curl will use WinLDAP from Platform SDK by default.

 Default protocol version used by curl is LDAPv3.
-LDAPv2 will be used as fallback mechanism in case if LDAPv3 will fail to connect.
+LDAPv2 will be used as a fallback mechanism in case LDAPv3 fails to connect.

 LDAP is a complex thing and writing an LDAP query is not an easy task.
 I do advise you to dig up the syntax description for that elsewhere.
 One such place